15 Mins read

 Before you travel, save your insurer’s emergency hotline, policy number, and claims email in your phone.
 It is also useful to keep a copy of your travel insurance certificate, itinerary, passport, and booking confirmations in both digital and printed formats.

-Disclaimer: The steps above are general guidance for Filipino travellers and may differ depending on your insurer, policy wording, destination, claim type, and supporting documents required.
+Disclaimer: The steps above are general guidance for Filipino travelers and may differ depending on your insurer, policy wording, destination, claim type, and supporting documents required.
 Always follow the official claims procedure stated in your travel insurance policy.

 A Filipino traveler receiving medical attention from a healthcare professional in a clean, modern international clinic.